-- Eliminate nuclear weapons.
-PSR-LA calls upon physicians, policymakers, and the public to support: the U.N.
+- Abolish nuclear weapons.
+PSR-LA calls upon physicians, policymakers, and the public to support a verifiable agreement among nuclear weapons states to eliminate their arsenals, the U.N.
 Treaty on the Prohibition of Nuclear Weapons, compliance with international arms control treaties, and other safety measures such as removing weapons from high alert status.

 - Phase out nuclear power.
 Clean, safe, and renewable energy should replace nuclear power.
-PSR-LA supports hardened on-site storage of radioactive waste until there is a proven scientifically sound long-term solution.
+PSR-LA opposes the consolidated interim stage of radioactive waste and supports hardened on-site storage of radioactive waste until there is a proven scientifically sound long-term solution.

-- Fully cleanup the Santa Susana Field Laboratory.
-The California Department of Toxic Substances Control must enforce the 2010 cleanup agreement signed by the Department of Energy and NASA, and keep its commitment to require Boeing to cleanup according to all current allowable uses in the Ventura County General Plan.
+- Fully clean up the Santa Susana Field Laboratory.
+The California Department of Toxic Substances Control must enforce the 2010 cleanup agreement it signed with the Department of Energy and NASA, and keep its commitment to require Boeing to fully clean up the site as well.
 Click here to learn more.

 - Protect public health.
-We need enduring protections from the health impacts of radiation, including the full cleanup of contaminated site and strong radiation exposure policies.
+We need enduring protections from the health impacts of radiation, including the full cleanup of contaminated sites and strong radiation exposure policies.

 Working in coalitions builds our power and influence through the diversity of sectors, expertise, skills, experience and strategic insights that our partners bring.